 Then, after the idealists, you have the mainstream analysts.
 There is a speculative consensus amongst the sports writers’ community that LeBron will be leaving Cleveland to join the young Los Angeles Lakers.
 This premise is based upon the idea that LeBron has many business ventures in Los Angeles and with the Lakers being young, he could compete for years to come; there really isn’t really a counter argument against this.
 Yes, Los Angeles has a great breadth of business opportunity for LeBron and yes, this Lakers team is young, exciting and well coached, meaning LeBron could very well succeed there.

 But, there is still the issue of that team in Oakland.
 Even if LeBron were to join Los Angeles, the odds of them beating Golden State immediately, or in the next four years, are slim.
 If LeBron joins the Lakers, he is potentially ceding at least the next three years of his prime to the Golden State Warriors.
-So, yes, the Lakers is a possibility, but LeBron’s window is closing.
+So, yes, the Lakers are a possibility, but LeBron’s window is closing.
 He is thirty-two years old and needs to win now.
 So, what should he do?
-The answer may seem blasphemous to some but it’s clear, he must join the Golden State Warriors.
+The answer may seem blasphemous to some, but it’s clear: He must join the Golden State Warriors.

 I can hear you audibly gasp as you read that statement, and I recognize the controversy of suggesting that.
 These common thoughts have probably come to your mind: “He is just a quitter if he does that!”
 “Michael Jordan never joined a super team!” and “If he wants to be the best he must beat Golden State, not join them!”
 I respond to all of this by stating, six titles will always be greater than three.
 If LeBron wants to be the greatest, he just needs to win more titles than Michael Jordan did; that is his final hurdle.